docker/docs/content/compose/environment-variables/envvars.md

 ### COMPOSE\_EXPERIMENTAL

-This is an opt-out variable, when turn off it will deactivate the experimental features such as the navigation menu or the Mutagen file sharing.
+This is an opt-out variable.
+When turned off it deactivates the experimental features such as the navigation menu or [Synchronized file shares](../../desktop/synchronized-file-sharing.md).

 * Supported values:
   * `true` or `1`, to enable,